GUY DU TOIT

 “… we can read (his works), their narratives, their histories, their passages and pauses, poetic flights, prose rhythms, allusions and alliterations, metaphors and similes, their nouns, verbs and punctuation.
 They set up webs of meaning and many strands to follow.”

 “du Toit the formalist(’s) essential interest is in the visual game of space, form and shadow.
 This minimal and linear arrangement of the parts refers to the modernist severity that underpins the best work being done today in both South Africa and internationally.
-Postmodernism has brought back meanings in layers and floods, but still a modernist visual rigor supports meanings in sculptors like South African Willem Boshoff, the British-Indian sculptor Anish Kapoor or younger artists like Rachel Whiteread or Damien Hirst.”
+Postmodernism has brought back meanings in layers and floods, but still a modernist visual rigor supports meanings for sculptors like South African Willem Boshoff, the British-Indian sculptor Anish Kapoor or artists like Rachel Whiteread or Damien Hirst.”
 “There is a knowing range to du Toit’s work, from the bronze “high art” of traditional sculpture to contemporary installation and the found object.”